ortizimo/Windows-10-Security-Paranoid_Mode-2021/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------

 3. Even more options!
-I know, I know...by now you have spend probably close to 3 hours navigating all these exiting options and now I gave you about another hour of bonus options...I just love digging into Windows and finding ways to customize it.
-So for my last options I give you msconfig!
+I know, I know...by now you have spend probably close to 4 hours navigating all these exiting options and now I gave you about another hour of bonus options...I just love digging into Windows and finding ways to customize it.
+So for my last options I give you MSCONFIG!

 	a.
 In the Search Bar type and run: msconfig
 	b.
 On the pop-up go to the Boot tab then the Advance options... button